linanqinqin/ceph/README.md

 See https://docs.ceph.com/en/latest/man/8/rbd/ for the general `rbd` man page

+### New dfork with improved COW performance
+This version of dfork does not create a separate disk image, but instead map the same image with a switch to turn on/off dfork mode.

+#### Switch on/off dfork mode for a disk image

+	rbd dfork switch foo --on/off        # switch on/off for foo rbd dfork switch --off --all         # switch off for all images

+### Old version with snapshotting/cloning
+This version relies on Ceph's snapshotting and cloning mechanisms.

 #### Create/remove a dfork-ed disk image

 	rbd dfork create|add foo@dfoo        # dfoo = dfork(foo)